Tennis-Nadal reaches Paris final again to edge closer to 20th Grand Slam title | Sports-Games

 Nadal broke early in the third set and Schwartzman, looking increasingly frustrated, seemed on the verge of collapse but the Argentine fought back to send the set into a tiebreak.
 Nadal, who also produced an outstanding defensive performance, won a quick exchange at the net to move 2-0 up and never looked back.

-Schwartzman, who was playing his maiden Grand Slam semi-final, found the net with a return on match point to allow Nadal into his 28th major final.
+Schwartzman, who was playing his maiden Grand Slam semi-final, found the net with a return on match point to allow Nadal into his 28th major final, his ninth against Serbia's Djokovic.
+They have won four each.

+"The only thing I know is to play against Novak, I need to play my best.
+Without playing my best tennis, the situation is very difficult," said Nadal.